pronamic/advanced-custom-fields-pro/readme.txt

 = 6.1.6 =
 *Release Date 4th May 2023*

-* Security Fix - This release resolves an XSS vulnerability in ACF’s admin pages (Thanks to Rafie Muhammad for the responsible disclosure)
+* Security Fix - This release resolves an XSS vulnerability in ACF's admin pages (Thanks to Rafie Muhammad for the responsible disclosure)
 * Fix - Duplicating fields in a new field group with field setting tabs disabled now behaves correctly

 = 6.1.5 =